 Companies who leave no budget for advancement schemes may see a detrimental effect.
 As Michael Leboeuf argues ‘If you believe that training is expensive, it is because you do not know what ignorance costs’.
 Companies that have the loyalty of their employees invest heavily in permanent training programs and promotion systems.’

 ‘Dynamic people of today’s dynamic world are attracted to jobs where they can see

 clear development for themselves, with opportunities spreading in all directions’.

-Although this message was formed in 1996, the sentiment has not changed, and as a survey supplied by PwC supports, when asked what mattered, 52% of employees from varying companies specified that opportunities and career progression mattered above other factors, including pay!
-35% said that excellent training and development mattered above all else, including wages and bonuses, and 74% said that they were ready to learn a new skill.
+Although this message was formed in 1996, the sentiment has not changed.
+A survey by PwC supports this.
+When asked what mattered, 52% of employees from varying companies specified that career progression mattered above all other factors.
+In addition, 35% said that excellent training and development mattered above all else, including pay.
+And, 74% said that they were ready to learn a new skill.

 If your organisation does not dedicate time to employee development plans, then don’t be shocked when profits fall.

 To see what your employees and clients are saying about your business.
 Or to decipher whether or not your company needs better programmes, contact Pansensic.